teemumurtola/gerrit-scripts/README.md

    (<http://www.gromacs.org>), and may contain some things or defaults that are specific to the Gromacs setup, but should be easy enough to generalize if necessary.
- * The scripts have been tested against Gerrit Code Review 2.9.1.
+ * The scripts have been tested against Gerrit Code Review 2.9.1 and 2.13.3.